bsdpot/pot/share/doc/pot/QuickStart.md

 **NOTE4**: One of the 3 network configuration need `VNET(9)`, the network subsystem virtualization infrastructure, enabled in the kernel.
 On FreeBSD 12 and later, this kernel feature is already enabled and you don't need to do anything.
 On FreeBSD 11.x, you have to rebuild the kernel, enabling the VIMAGE options, following the instruction reported [here](https://www.freebsd.org/doc/handbook/kernelconfig.html)
-FreeBSD 10.x is not tested as host system.
 ## Install `pot`
 The installation process is pretty straightforward:
 ```console
 # pkg install -y pot
 ```
-That's it, `pot` is installed, but we're not yet ready.
+That's it, `pot` and its dependencies are installed, but we're not yet ready.
 #### Configuration [Optional]
 Under the folder `/usr/local/etc/pot` you'll find two files:
 * `pot.default.conf`